irynahan/JavaScript/README.md

  - pm.expect([1,2,3]).to.include(2);
  - pm.expect([1,2,3]).to.have.lengthOf(3);
  - pm.expect('Some song').to.match(/^Some/); regular expressions
- - instanceof, .property, .string, .keys, .ordered, .any, .all,
+ - instanceof, .property, .string, .keys, .ordered, .any, .all
+ - pm.expect(resp).to.be.an('array')
+ - pm.expect(resp).to.be.an('object')

 # Tests in Postman